SuperZooper3/Voiceflow-EduChat/README.md

 # Voiceflow EduChat

-A chatbot app that follows along with student's reading of articles, asks questions and engages in conversation for improved learning coutcomes.
+This is an AI app built in React.
+It enhances learning outcomes and interactivity by following along with students' reading of articles, asking questions, and engaging in conversation.

 ![Screenshot of EduChat](EduChat.jpeg)